What does borderline personality disorder look like?

 How does borderline personality disorder affect relationships?

 People with borderline personality disorder have relationships that can be chaotic and intense, veering between a desperate neediness for others to an intense anger or dismissal of others when feeling rejected, even in situations where the other person may in fact be neutral or even positive.
 Individuals with borderline personality disorder have difficulty accurately reading people’s emotions and trusting others.
 There is a difficulty with how the individual perceives others.
-Once, when a borderline patient told me a sad story that brought tears to my eyes, he became very angry because he was convinced that my tears, rather than an expression of empathy, were my way of mocking him.
+Once, when a borderline patient told me a sad story that brought tears to my eyes, he became very angry because he was convinced that my tears, rather than an expression of empathy, were my way of mocking.

 Where does the behavior stem from?